tendermario/terraria-server-aws/README.md

 ## Prereq

 - aws-cli installed on your system (`sudo apt install awscli` in ubuntu)
-- with your aws credentials set up with `aws setup`
+- with your aws credentials set up with `aws configure` (ref: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+  - This sets up the files located in ~/.aws/config / credentials.
+If you get any of it wrong, you can change it there
+  - I recommend if you already have a terraria server to select that region.
+If you are starting from scratch, use the region closest to you
+  - You should probably create a user in AWS IAM with enough privileges to create many resources... if you're lazy, you can set Admin privileges to a user and create the key pair under it.

 ## How to set up